thunderrabbit/robnugen-journal-entries/2015/03/29stupid-finder.md

 Chrome is now locked up while trying to quick-look an image that I think is the correct one I need to upload.

+## 10:29am

+Hahah the clock in the top bar of OSX has stopped at 9:59:28.

+So basically, the only things that are working correctly for me riht now are *not* Apple software:  Emacs, iTerm (not Terminal), Hugo..

+And it shows me that I have spent 30 minutes trying/wanting/bitching-about-not-being-able to upload the image to itunes connect.
+Thanks Apple.